Tijntj3/Zybo-Z7-20-Audiomonitor/README.md

 - Web interface for controlling and monitoring the audio pipeline

 ## How to setup
-1. Copy the BOOT.BIN and image.ub files from the SD_Card folder to an empty FAT32 formatted SD card.
+1. Copy the BOOT.BIN and image.ub files from the release page to an empty FAT32 formatted SD card.
 2. Turn on the Zybo and log in to it via Serial or SSH.
 The username and password are both `root`.
 3. Start the audio monitor system by running the following command:
     ````